jk12873/Hospital-Management-System/README.md

 9. Gives access to accurate information only after multi-level security validation most user- friendly software available.
 10.Is flexible to meet the changing requirement and needs of users.
 11.Comes with point of care knowledge bases.
-12.Supports dynamics data sharing throughout the institution.  Gives access to accurate information only after multi-level security validation most user- friendly software  available.
+12.Supports dynamics data sharing throughout the institution.
-13. Is flexible to meet the changing requirement and needs of users.  Comes with point of care knowledge bases.
+13. Is flexible to meet the changing requirement and needs of users.
 14. Is built on latest recommendation of International Standards in healthcare.

 # In hospital management system, at a click of a button doctor can